agentmirv/randomtables/README.md

 The above public Google Drive folder contains the following example files.

 **Character - Steve (Google Sheet)**
-* A simple character sheet implemented as a spreadsheet with buttons that perform specific common checks.
+* A simple character sheet implemented as a spreadsheet with functions that perform specific common checks.

 **Dice (Google Sheet)**
 * Several common dice rolls (some prompt for a multiplier), and an additional general dice roll where the number of sides can be specified.